sph-mn/sph-sp/readme.md

   * events for filtered noise and wave output
   * event groups that compose for riffs and songs
 * array processing
-  * utilities like array arithmetic, shuffle, permutations, compositions, statistics such as median, deviation, skewness, inharmonicity and more
+  * utilities like array arithmetic, shuffle, permutations, compositions, statistics such as median, deviation, skewness and more

 # dependencies
 * run-time